GabrielEdogawa/gabrieledogawa.github.io/_projects/1_project.md

 ```
 {% endraw %}

-Here is how we define constraints inside the model:
+Here is an example how we define constraints inside the model:
 {% raw %}
 ```python
 def _Define_PFRup(md):